Offirmo/offirmo-monorepo--2021-legacy/4-incubator/universal-debug-api-companion-webextension/README.md

+EXPERIMENTAL, DEV IN PROGRESS

-# Universal web debug tool
+# Universal Debug API companion webextension

+A **companion webextension** to the Universal Debug API for browser.

 The simplest, most trivial browser extension, featuring:
 * content script (aka. injected)